compilerla/compiler.la/src/_jobs/creative-project-manager.md

 ## To Apply

-- Send resume, brief intro and preferences for working (hours, time zone, etc) to Jeremy Dalton (jeremy@method.city) by 5pm PST Friday May 15th 2021.
+- Send resume, brief intro and preferences for working (hours, time zone, etc) to Jeremy Dalton by 5pm PST Friday May 15th 2021.